-Luis lives with his father and his mother.
-He is responsible for carrying water and cleaning.
+In his home, Luis helps by carrying water and cleaning.
+He lives with his father and his mother.
 His father is employed and his mother maintains the home.
 There are 5 children in the family.

 Luis lives in the community of Barrio Cesar Cura, home to approximately 4,800 residents.
 Typical houses are constructed of cement floors, brick walls and tin roofs.
 The regional diet consists of maize, beans, bananas, chicken, fish, bread, cassava, beef, plantains, rice and potatoes.